raeslab/RLdbRDA/README.md

 ## Contact

 RLdbRDA was developed by [Sebastian Proost](https://sebastian.proost.science/) at the [RaesLab](https://raeslab.sites.vib.be/en) and was adopted from code written by [Sara Vieira-Silva](https://saravsilva.github.io/).

-RLdbRDA is available under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+For commercial access inquiries, please contact [Jeroen Raes](mailto:jeroen.raes@kuleuven.vib.be).